 Morning: Since we sit directly on the East Coast, we always recommend waking up for sunrise at least once.
 Afterward, there’s plenty of time for gathering your things.
 After checking out, leave your bags with the bellmen and head over to ECHO for Sunday Brunch.
 No sense driving with an empty stomach, and the rotating brunch menu is sure to have several options for anyone.

 Insider Tip: stay Sunday night and enjoy the bottomless mimosas or endless Bloody Marys available.
 Then you’ll have plenty of time for casual strolls down the beach.
 Since October is looking like it may be a bit warmer this year, make the whole day a beach day!

 We’ve added some photos below of the things mentioned in this blog.
-If you’re looking for more, you can always check out our New on SSI Blog (which we update regularly), learn more about Unique Activities, or find all of our Fall Activities in one place.
+If you’re looking for more ideas for your perfect itinerary for St. Simons Island you can always check out our New on SSI Blog (which we update regularly), learn more about Unique Activities, or find all of our activities in one place.
 For more comprehensive lists of the area’s activities, you can always visit the activity page on our website here.

-Tags: ECHO Restaurant, Lighthouse Museum, Pier Village, St. Simons Island Golf, St. Simons Island Restaurant, St. Simons Island Tree Spirits, St. Simons Island Weekend Itinerary, Sunday Brunch St. Simons Island, World War II Home Front Museum
+Tags: 3-day weekend St. Simons Island itinerary, ECHO Restaurant, itinerary for st. simons island, Lighthouse Museum, Pier Village, St. Simons Island Golf, St. Simons Island Restaurant, St. Simons Island Tree Spirits, St. Simons Island Weekend Itinerary, Sunday Brunch St. Simons Island, World War II Home Front Museum